1.5 years full time or up to 3 years part time.

 - Available at:

-As a student in a Cloud (online) course in the Faculty of Health you will be expected to spend 11-13 hours every week studying, interacting via CloudDeakin and completing assessment tasks for each unit in your course.
-For those enrolled in intensive care, cardiac care, emergency care, critical care and perioperative nursing, classes are conducted at Burwood (Melbourne) and videoconferenced live to other sites - refer to individual unit details in the course structure for more information.
+As an online student in the Faculty of Health you will be expected to spend 11-13 hours every week studying, interacting via CloudDeakin and completing assessment tasks for each unit in your course.
+Refer to the individual unit details in the course structure for more information.

 Deakin University offers admission to postgraduate courses through a number of Admission categories.